pdarche/carbon/docs/carbon.md

 ![Historical Atospheric Carbon](../images/historical_carbon_1k.png?rev=1)

-If carbon emissions grow at historic rates, scientists estaimate a roughly 3.6 degree temperature increase by the year 2100, which would have catestrophic implications for many communities and ecosystems throughout the world.
+If carbon emissions grow at historic rates, scientists estaimate a roughly 3.6 degree temperature increase by the year 2100, which would have catestrophic implications for communities and ecosystems throughout the world.

 ![Temperature Difference from Avg](../images/temp_diff_from_avg_1880.png)